connorconway/ChefCookbooks/cookbooks/README.md

 This will:

-* Download the cookbook tarball from the Chef Supermarket.
+* Download the cookbook tarball from cookbooks.opscode.com.
 * Ensure its on the git master branch.
 * Checks for an existing vendor branch, and creates if it doesn't.
 * Checks out the vendor branch (chef-vendor-COOKBOOK).